audsssy/membership-nft/README.md

 ## License

-This smart contract is released under the Unlicensed license.
+This smart contract is released under the MIT License.

 # BZDMembershipDirectory